Dragon Quest II: Remakes

 Dragon Quest II was remade for Japanese NTT DoCoMo brand cell phones in 2005.
 The remakes size was four times bigger than the original Dragon Quest port, and since phone capacity was limited, the game was divided into two parts.
 The first part was pre-installed in cell phones and the second part could be downloaded for free.
 The world map was provided by a pre-installed PDF file.
 In 2006 Japanese mobile companies BREW and SoftBank also started selling the game on their mobile platforms.

 Both the Famicom and Super Famicom versions of this game, along with Dragon Quest and Dragon Quest III, were re-released under the Dragon Quest 25th Anniversary Collection compilation for the Wii in Japan on September 15, 2011.
 The Wii compilation featured interruptive save functions for each games.
 The compilation also included original copies of the strategy guides for the games, along with original artwork and material on the games' development.

 Square Enix announced the first eight Dragon Quest titles would be re-released on Android and iOS in Japan.
-This Dragon Quest II was based on the previous cell phone version while optimized for smartphones and was released on June 26, 2014 in Japan.
-An English version was released on October 9, 2014 under the title Dragon Quest II: Luminaries of the Legendary Line.
-Square Enix registed this trademark in Japan in 2013, and in United States in early 2014.
+This Dragon Quest II was based on the previous cell phone version while optimized for smartphones and was released on June 26, 2014, in Japan.
+An English version was released on October 9, 2014, under the title Dragon Quest II: Luminaries of the Legendary Line.
+Square Enix registered this trademark in Japan in 2013, and in United States in early 2014.

+In the Nintendo Direct in June 2024, a HD-2D remake of Dragon Quest and II was announced, and was released on October 30, 2025, for Microsoft Windows, Nintendo Switch, Nintendo Switch 2, PlayStation 5 and Xbox Series X/S.